This post may contain Affiliate Links. Please see my Disclaimer for more details.

 - Place 10 oz. of carrots in the food processor and pulse for 1 minute scrape down and pulse for another minute until carrots are fine.
 Then repeat with remaining carrots, sit to the side in a bowl.

 - In a cast iron skillet over medium heat, toast pecans by stirring for 3-4 minutes until you can smell them.
 Add butter, salt, black pepper and cayenne, cook for 30 seconds, add water and cut off heat.
-Transfer pecans to metal bowl, not plastic, you want the pecans to cool for 10 minutes.
+Transfer pecans to a bowl to cool.

 - Get two bowls out in one bowl mix flour, baking soda, baking powder, cinnamon and salt.
-In another bowl with a hand mixer blend sugar and oil together.
+In another bowl blend sugar and oil together with a hand mixer.
 Add eggs one at a time.
 Next, in thirds add flour mixture.
 Working flour as little as possible.
 Fold in carrots, vanilla and ½ cup of pecans.
-Transfer to greased 9 x 13 pan.
-Bake for 45-47 minutes.
+Transfer to greased 9 x 13 pan and bake for 45-47 minutes.
 Cake should be firm and slightly pulling away from the sides of the pan.
-Remove from oven and allow to cool for about 1 hour before icing.
+Remove from oven and cool for 1 hour before icing.

-- To make the cream cheese icing in a bowl add powder sugar, butter, cream cheese and vanilla.
-Mix with a hand blender together on low speed for about 1-2 minutes until mixture is light and fluffy.
+- In a bowl with a hand blender mix powdered sugar, butter, cream cheese and vanilla.
+Mix together on low speed for about 1-2 minutes until mixture is light and fluffy.
 Spread evenly over cake.
 Garnish with remaining pecans.

 - You can assemble in a mason jars, cut with a biscuit cutter cut out cake to size that will fit in jars.
 In a zip lock bag add icing, cut off a corner piece to make a pipping bag.
 To assemble add a dab of icing.
 Then add cake, icing, cake, icing then top off with pecans.